To Rev. Kate Stevens:

 You know me.
 You officiated the wedding of Julie and Dave — people I care about.
 We have been in the same rooms, at the same tables, in this valley.
 You know the kind of person I am, or you did.

 On June 6, 2020, you co-organized a protest at the Iron Bridge in Shelburne Falls.
 You recruited peacekeepers.
 You helped design the ceremony — the kneel, the chant, the silence.
-You published a moving account of the event in the Recorder, in which you described the emotional weight of the moment and called on the community to do the work of listening.
+You personally instructed me to put on a mask at that event.
+You were therefore directly aware of my presence.
+You published a moving account in the Recorder in which you described the emotional weight of the moment and called on the community to do the work of listening.

 Your account did not mention me.